HBRGTech/mongo-session-manager/README.md

  minPoolSize | Minimum Number of MongoDB Connections for this manager.
 Defaults to 10 maxPoolSize | Maximum Number of MongoDB Connections for this manager.
-Defaults to 25 replicaSet | Name of the MongoDB Replica Set timeToLive | Time to Live, in seconds, for Session Data persisted to MongoDB.
-Defaults to 86400 or 24 hours
+Defaults to 25 replicaSet | Name of the MongoDB Replica Set

 # Architecture